hexonite613/GPT_ON/README.md

 ### 💡 GPT_ON Concept
-GPT_ON is a Game based on Chat-GPT where player controls a hero whom left for journey to revenge to dragon through Chat-GPT.
+GPT_ON is a Program based on Chat-GPT where player can discuss their personal worries to gpt and get a cocktail recommendation.

 ### ⏰ Development Periods
-- 2023.12.29~(Now)
+- 2023.12.29~2024.02.09
 - Exclude Date: 2024.01.09-2024.01.21(✈️Trip), 2024.01.27-2024.02.04(📓Test)

 ### 👨‍💻 Member